 4 months Outpatient Clinical Electives

-2 months Inpatient and Outpatient Pediatric Rehabilitation Rotations
+2 months Pediatric Rehabilitation

-1 month Occupational Medicine Rotation
+1 month Occupational Medicine

 Electrodiagnostic Medicine Rotation: This is a 3-month rotation in which senior residents participate in the teaching of junior residents in the EMG lab.
 In addition to EMG and nerve conduction studies, residents perform a number of chemodenervation procedures (botulinum toxin injections) under EMG guidance.
-During the course of their residency, most UVA PM&R residents perform and interpret 350 to 400 electrodiagnostic studies.
+During the course of their residency, most UVA PM&R residents perform and interpret over 400 electrodiagnostic studies.

 Interventional Spine Rotations: This is a one month rotation in which residents work in an interdisciplinary spine center under the direct supervision of a fellowship trained interventional spine PM&R physician.
 The resident gains experience with the diagnosis and management of spine pathology.
-Significant time is allotted for hands on training in fluoroscopically guided pain procedures.
+Significant time is allotted for hands on training in fluoroscopically guided pain management procedures.

 Pediatric Rehabilitation: This is a two month outpatient rotation at the UVA Children’s Hospital.
 Residents spend time working in multidisciplinary and specialty clinics for children with rehabilitation needs.
-They work with, and learn from, a board-certified pediatric rehabilitation physician as well as rehabilitation experts from the Division of Developmental Pediatrics.